jessepav/lacygoill-wiki-backup/shell/doc.md

            │
            └ mnemonic: loo*k* up; small 'k' = just in description

-# How to get the manpages whose NAME section contains the words 'delete file'?
+## whose NAME section contains the words 'delete file'?

     $ apropos 'delete file'
     $ man -k 'delete file'

-# How to get the manpages containing the word 'game' anywhere?
+## containing the word 'game' anywhere?

-    man -s6 -Kw game
+    $ man -s6 -Kw game
            │   ││
            │   │└ mnemonic: I just want to know *w*here it is (don't open the pages) │   │
            │   └ mnemonic: loo*K* up; big 'K' = in the whole pages
            │
            └ limit the search to the manpages in section 6

 The search is time/cpu-consuming, so it's wise  to add the `-s` option and limit the search to one or a few section(s) of the manual.